SecureIdentityAlliance/osia/src/doc/functional/_idusage.rst

   The purpose of the Relying Party (RP) API is to extend the use of government-issued identity to registered third party services.
 The individual will submit their ID attributes to the relying party in order to enroll for, or access, a particular service.
-The relying party will leverage the RP API to access the identity management system and verify the individual’s identity.
+The relying party will leverage the RP API to access the identity management system and verify the individual's identity.
 In this way, external relying parties can quickly and easily verify individuals based on their government issued ID attributes.

   .. admonition:: Use case applications: telco enrollment

-      The RP API enables a telco operator to check an individual’s identity when applying for a service contract.
+      The RP API enables a telco operator to check an individual's identity when applying for a service contract.
       The telco relies on the government to confirm that the attributes submitted by the individual match against the data held in the database therefore being able to confidently identify the new subscriber.
 This scenario can be replicated across multiple sectors including banking and finance.

-- Digital Credential Management API: delegating digital issuance to third parties
+- Digital Credential Management API: delegating digital issuance to third parties (out of scope for the specification v6.1.0)

   The purpose of the Digital Credential Management (DCM) API is to enable external wallet providers to manage government issued digital credentials distribution,